Estimate Time5 min

 Can you have both an HSA and an HRA?

-Yes, you can actively contribute to an HSA and have an HRA, but it must be a limited purpose HRA that can only fund eligible dental and vision expenses.
+Yes, you can actively contribute to an HSA and have an HRA, but it must be a limited purpose HRA that can be used to pay for qualified dental and vision expenses.
 You may also have an HSA and a retiree HRA.

 HSA vs. HRA: Which is better?